Geta/404handler/README.md

 - The 404 handler stores the redirects in the database, not web.config.
 Editors can add redirects without any deployments.
   - All redirects are edited in the gadget as shown above.
 After the add-on is installed and a proper 404 page has been created, no changes to the application is needed to add new redirects.
+  - You can import and export redirects as XML from the admin interface.
 - Handles partial and "full" urls and can redirect out of the site by using fully qualified urls for the "New url" field.
 - Supports wildcard redirects.
 - By using fully qualified urls in the "Old url" field, they will only apply for that specific site.
 Editing redirects is done for all sites in the same UI.